Table of Contents

 The COVID-19 pandemic has changed travel forever.
-Many countries have closed their international borders to tourists and many countries have strict restrictions in place.
-Countries have been put on lockdown and rules such as the mandatory wearing of masks are in place.
-Fortunately, travel is slowly beginning to regain traction, and countries have begun to reopen their borders with certain conditions in place.
+Many countries still have their borders closed to tourists and have ongoing protocols in place to curb the pandemic.
+Rules such as the mandatory wearing of masks have been put in place.
+Fortunately, travel is slowly beginning to regain traction, and countries have slowly begun to reopen their borders with certain conditions in place.
 Today, we seek to answer the question “Is it safe to travel to Croatia during the COVID-19 pandemic?” so you can make the right choices and feel comfortable on your trip.

 From islands off the Adriatic Coast to incredible national parks, Croatia is truly the place to be!
 With its history dating back to the Roman and Greek empires, the country has become a popular hotspot.
 Feast your eyes on historical landmarks, dip your toes in crystal clear waters, and explore breathtaking natural landscapes.
 The popular TV series Game of Thrones has also put Croatia on the map as one of the must-visit destinations for fans; the city of Dubrovnik took center stage as a filming location for the fictional town, King’s Landing.